 Weirdly, simply getting up and moving around causes levels to go back up.

-Norepinephrine is a stress hormone and neurotransmitter that helps the body respond to danger and stressful situations.
+Norepinephrine is a stress hormone and neurotransmitter that helps the body respond to dangerous and stressful situations.

 Your level of norepinephrine can be too low, leading to depression and ADHD, or too high, contributing to anxiety.

-Norepinephrine is closely linked to both epinephrine (adrenaline) and dopamine in function and structure.
+Norepinephrine is closely linked to both epinephrine (adrenaline) and dopamine in both function and structure.

 Common medications such as antidepressants and stimulants work by modifying norepinephrine levels, but finding the right drug for your specific situation is a matter of trial and error.